 When we compare the ranking of groups using a comprehensive measure set versus a simple ranking by total charges, we see how cost measurement alone falls short and ignores other important factors that could influence VBC success.

 We see a significant spread in performance across groups in a similar cost band.
 Groups with lower costs but strong performance on other metrics may be overlooked, while the largest players in a plan’s network by cost ranking may not actually be the most compelling VBC partners.
 By using a holistic set of insights, organizations are better able to target the provider groups that are best aligned with value-based approaches.

 A provider intelligence strategy that synthesizes data across sources and captures a multifaceted snapshot of providers will help health plans target the right provider groups and align them with the best type of VBC arrangements.
 This approach will enable a high-impact VBC portfolio and help health plans:

 - Improve quality

 - Enhance provider satisfaction

-Health plans should take a proactive approach to determine where they want to grow their VBC contracts—whether it be primary care, specialists or multispecialty groups—and plan for an “intelligent,” analytics-driven approach for understanding these groups and optimizing the benefits of VBC.
-Focusing on internal data alone does not provide the full picture needed to inform the types of advanced partnership opportunities we believe are ultimately required in order for health plans to keep moving the needle on value creation.
+Health plans should take a proactive approach to determine where they want to grow their VBC contracts—whether it be primary care, specialists or multispecialty groups—and plan for an intelligent, analytics-driven approach for understanding these groups and optimizing the benefits of VBC.
+Focusing on internal data alone does not provide the full picture needed to inform the types of advanced partnership opportunities we believe are ultimately required for health plans to keep moving the needle on value creation.